xiaohunying/notes/pages/aws-security.md

 # AWS Organization

-AWS Organizations uses the following components to help you manage your accounts
+AWS Organizations uses the following components to help you manage your accounts.
 - Organizations
 - Root
 - Organizational Units
 - Accounts
 - Service Control Policies (SCPs)

+**Master account** is a standard AWS account that you have chosen to create the AWS organization.
+The best practice to use this account solely as a master account and not to use it to provision any other resources.
+This allows you to restrict to the master account at a greater level.
+The fewer users who need access to it, the better.
+The master account carries certain administrative level capabilities, such as being able to create additional AWS accounts within your organization, invite other accounts to join your organization, remove AWS accounts from your organization and apply security features via policies to different levels within your organization.

 <br />